ShaneSutro/Vestaboard/README.md

 *   Your board's IP address on your network
 *   An enablement token from Vestaboard ([more info here](https://docs.vestaboard.com/local) on the Vestaboard site)

 Once you have the enablement token, you will use this enablement token to generate an API key by communicating directly with the board.
-Note that the below step only needs to be performed once - once you have the API key, you will no longer need the enablemend key unless you want to generate a new API key.
+Note that the below step only needs to be performed once - once you have the API key, you will no longer need the enablement key unless you want to generate a new API key.
 ```python3
 from vestaboard import Board
 # Create a new board and pass in your board's IP and enablement token